kingdonb/kccnceu2021/helm-users-flux-guide.md

 # Thanks

-Thank You (Audience)
+Thank You (Audience) - Questions at the Flux Pavilion!

+Thanks to CNCF, Linux Foundation, Weaveworks

 Thanks to KubeCon and CloudNativeCon 2021 Organizers

-Thanks to CNCF